bytedance/libtpa/doc/prog_guide.rst

 Architecture Overview
 ---------------------

-Before heading to the libtpa API descriptions, it's necessary to give an overview guide about the libtpa architecture.
+Before heading to the Libtpa API descriptions, it's necessary to give an overview guide about the Libtpa architecture.

 **shared-nothing model**